Hurricane Idalia takes aim at Florida as evacuations ordered, schools close

 "Life-threatening" storm surge and hurricane conditions are expected along parts of the Gulf Coast Tuesday night and Wednesday, the hurricane center said.

-"You still have time this morning to make your final preparations," DeSantis said, "but you gotta do that now."
+"If you stay hunkered down tonight, it's going to be too nasty tomorrow morning to be able to do it," DeSantis said.

-"You do not have to leave the state.
-You don't have to drive hundreds of miles," he said.
-"You have to get to higher ground in a safe structure.
-You can ride the storm out there, then go back to your home."
+"If you do choose to stay in one of the evacuation zones, first responders will not be able to get you until after the storm has passed."

-Tolls were suspended early Tuesday morning along Florida's west coast, according to the governor's office, and shelters are open.
+Tolls were suspended early Tuesday morning along Florida's west coast, according to the governor's office, and 50 shelters have opened.

 Schools across more than three dozen Florida counties are also closed this week.
 Many will be shuttered at least through Wednesday, according to the Florida Department of Education.